tanmax22end/Usaco-Walking-Home/README.md

 1. Lets first define the state of bessie in a cell (i,j) where(0<=i<n, 0<=j<n) and it doesn't contain any haybales.

-2. There are only two possilble state of bessie either he/she maybe facing right or down.
+2. There are only two possible state of bessie either he/she maybe facing right or down.

 3. Lets say we denote right as 0 and down as 1 in our dp state.